-It was in Europe where Juan finally consolidated as a professional cartoonist.
-He eventually moved into comics as a full-time profession.
+It was in Europe where Juan finally consolidated himself as a professional cartoonist.
+Eventually, moved into comics as a full time career.
 He dedicated 24/7 to drawing comics.

 “There was a need for professional expansion, to see other things.
 I thought: I go, I carry my drawings under my arm to show them around, and besides, I know Europe”